International Students House

 Prepare a Dish from home

 Be prepared for shop closures on Christmas Day!
 Most of the shops will be closed on Christmas day and may have seasonal opening hours starting from next week.
-Don’t be surprised if your favourite restaurant is closing to celebrate Christmas.
-My plan is to visit supermarkets the day before and stock the food to cook a dish from home for my homesickness.
+Don’t be surprised if your favourite restaurant or shop is closing to celebrate Christmas.
+A good idea would be to prepare your cooking plans in advance, a lot of people leave there Christmas food shopping a day or two before Christmas by this point a lot of traditional Christmas food such as turkey and pigs in blankets have sold out.

 Video calls with friends and family